About Adventure Kitchen

 Hi there!
 I'm Lynley Jones, the creator of Adventure Kitchen.
 I'm a curious cook, writer and mom who likes to travel and learn, and bring people together over food.
 Based in Montclair, New Jersey, I love sharing new discoveries with anyone polite enough to feign interest, especially the visitors to this website and the adults and children in my cooking classes.

 I created Adventure Kitchen to be a website for curious cooks (like me!) of every age.
-I have fun creating quirky recipe series such as People Like Pie, Why Did the Chicken Cross the Globe? and A Series of Unfortunate Recipes (based on the Lemony Snicket books and Netflix series).
+I share new recipes each week, plus I have fun creating quirky recipe series such as People Like Pie, Why Did the Chicken Cross the Globe? and A Series of Unfortunate Recipes (based on the Lemony Snicket books and Netflix series).

 Adventure Kitchen Twitter Feed: